Organ Diseases of Women; Notably, Enlargements and Displacements of the Uterus and Sterility, Considered as Curable by Medicines

 The author’s favorite remedy for morning sickness is Medorrhinum.
 “No case of severe vomiting in pregnancy,” he says, “should be given up as hopeless unless Medorrhinum c. and cc. in very infrequent dose has been tried.
 In my experiences no other sycotic remedy meets such a large percentage of these cases curatively.”

 Tritricum-repens is his great remedy for painful urination.
-Injections into the vagina he denounces, and declares that no constitutional diseases of the womb and ovaries are ever cured by operations.
+Injections he denounces, and declares that no constitutional diseases of the womb and ovaries are ever cured by operations.
 In view of his remarkable clinical results, he is quite strongly fortified in the position he takes, in which he will be warmly endorsed by every sincere homeopathist.
 With this short statement of some of the salient points of the little volume, we commend the book to the careful perusal of the reader, with the suggestion that if he have similar cases, he may find in its pages a helpful suggestion.